FelipeBenavidesMz/ECOSAIC/README.md

-# ECOSAIC — Environmental Classification of Ocean Seabed Areas for the Identification of Communities
+# Ecologically-informed Compression through Orthogonal Specialized Autoencoders for Interpretable Classification

 ## Overview

-ECOSAIC is a reproducible workflow for mapping and validating potential benthic habitats in the Colombian Pacific Ocean.
+ECOSAIC is a reproducible workflow for mapping and validating potential benthic habitats.
 It integrates a dual autoencoder neural network (ECOSAIC model) with Self-Organizing Maps (SOM) and species occurrence data to produce an ecologically validated potential habitat map.

 The workflow consists of three sequential scripts and one interactive Shiny application: